agcdtmr/wwcode-days-of-code-challenge-2024/README.md

 # Welcome to the Women Who Code Days of Code Challenge 2024

 This initiative is fueled by my steadfast commitment to enhancing our coding journey—making it more accessible, enjoyable, and impactful for our community.
-Recognizing the diverse needs and aspirations of participants, this tracker stands as a versatile companion, fostering a more organized and uplifting space while providing guidance throughout the challenge.
+Recognizing the diverse needs and aspirations of participants, this tracker stands as a versatile companion, fostering a more organized and uplifting space.

 I invite your valuable input to continually enhance this experience.
 If there's something I missed or features you'd like to see, please let me know.
 I'd be delighted to endorse your skills and connect on [LinkedIn](https://www.linkedin.com/in/anjcalleja/).
 Happy coding!